laravel/docs/billing.md

          ->withCoupon('code')
          ->create($paymentMethod);

-Or, if you would like to apply a [Stripe promotion code](https://stripe.com/docs/billing/subscriptions/discounts/codes), you may use the `withPromotionCode` method.
-The given promotion code ID should be the Stripe API ID assigned to the promotion code and not the customer facing promotion code:
+Or, if you would like to apply a [Stripe promotion code](https://stripe.com/docs/billing/subscriptions/discounts/codes), you may use the `withPromotionCode` method:

     $user->newSubscription('default', 'price_monthly')
-         ->withPromotionCode('promo_code')
+         ->withPromotionCode('promo_code_id')
          ->create($paymentMethod);

+The given promotion code ID should be the Stripe API ID assigned to the promotion code and not the customer facing promotion code.
+If you need to find a promotion code ID based on a given customer facing promotion code, you may use the `findPromotionCode` method:

+    // Find a promotion code ID by its customer facing code...
+    $promotionCode = $user->findPromotionCode('SUMMERSALE');

+    // Find an active promotion code ID by its customer facing code...
+    $promotionCode = $user->findActivePromotionCode('SUMMERSALE');

+In the example above, the returned `$promotionCode` object is an instance of `Laravel\Cashier\PromotionCode`.
+This class decorates an underlying `Stripe\PromotionCode` object.
+You can retrieve the coupon related to the promotion code by invoking the `coupon` method:

+    $coupon = $user->findPromotionCode('SUMMERSALE')->coupon();

+The coupon instance allows you to determine the discount amount and whether the coupon represents a fixed discount or percentage based discount:

+    if ($coupon->isPercentage()) {
+        return $coupon->percentOff().'%'; // 21.5%
+    } else {
+        return $coupon->amountOff(); // $5.99
+    }

+You can also retrieve the discounts that are currently applied to a customer or subscription:

+    $discount = $billable->discount();

+    $discount = $subscription->discount();

+The returned `Laravel\Cashier\Discount` instances decorate an underlying `Stripe\Discount` object instance.
+You may retrieve the coupon related to this discount by invoking the `coupon` method:

+    $coupon = $subscription->discount()->coupon();

+If you would like to apply a new coupon or promotion code to a customer or subscription, you may do so via the `applyCoupon` or `applyPromotionCode` methods:

+    $billable->applyCoupon('coupon_id');
+    $billable->applyPromotionCode('promotion_code_id');

+    $subscription->applyCoupon('coupon_id');
+    $subscription->applyPromotionCode('promotion_code_id');

+Remember, you should use the Stripe API ID assigned to the promotion code and not the customer facing promotion code.
+Only one coupon or promotion code can be applied to a customer or subscription at a given time.

+For more info on this subject, please consult the Stripe documentation regarding [coupons](https://stripe.com/docs/billing/subscriptions/coupons) and [promotion codes](https://stripe.com/docs/billing/subscriptions/coupons/codes).

 <a name="adding-subscriptions"></a>
 #### Adding Subscriptions